 The CRSP uses impact indicators to monitor the effects of its research on stakeholders, beneficiaries, extension services, the research community, and the field of aquaculture.
+The

-The IMNC is responsible for annually soliciting and collecting researchers' quantifications of their impacts.
+IMNC is responsible for annually soliciting and collecting researchers' quantifications of their impacts.

 In addition to these formal impact indicators, IMNC staff collect project-specific impact information designed to capture CRSP participants' activities that were sponsored by the CRSP or came about as a result of CRSP work.
-These forms are requested on a quarterly basis and allow the IMNC to monitor, track, and report progress in the areas of outreach, public service, and professional development.
+These forms are submitted via the CRSP website on a quarterly basis and allow the IMNC to monitor, track, and report progress in the areas of outreach, public service, and professional development.
 The types of information collected include:

 - Research progress

-- Institution building (contacts with host country scientists, government officials, extension agents, farmer organizations, farmers, nongovernmental organizations)
+- Institution building (contacts with host country scientists, government officials, extension agents, farmer organizations, farmers, and nongovernmental organizations)

 - New host country involvement

 - Physical support for host country institutions (e.g., pond renovation)

 - Linkage development (technical or professional communications with USAID missions, host country institutions, nongovernmental organizations, and regional institutions)

 - Conferences attended

 - Students advised

 - Lectures, seminars, presentations, and workshops given

-- Outreach activities undertaken
+- Outreach activities (community or school extension activities) undertaken

 - Electronic linkages made

 - Publications, including technical papers and book chapters, authored

 - Theses published

 - Awards or commissions received

 - Informational material developed